-By participating in the program, families will receive checks or vouchers for nutritional foods.
-The WIC food packages provide supplemental foods designed to meet the special nutritional needs of infants and children up to 5 years of age, who are at nutritional risk, and to help re-supply nutrients used by women during pregnancy or breastfeeding.
+By participating in the program, families will food receive supplemental food packages designed to meet the special nutritional needs of infants and children up to 5 years of age, who are at nutritional risk, and to help re-supply nutrients used by women during pregnancy or breastfeeding.
 For a sampling of the foods currently offered through WIC, please visit the Missouri State website.

 Children and adults require a variety of foods to maintain overall health.
 WIC staff will consult with participants to develop a healthy diet and ensure proper nutrition.
 View healthy recipes and learn the benefits of proper nutrition.

 Doctor’s consider mother’s milk to be the best food for growing infants, since it contains all of the essential nutrients a baby needs to grow and enhance brain development.
 The WIC program encourages breastfeeding by providing instructional education and support.
 Learn more about the benefits of breastfeeding.

 USDA is an equal opportunity provider and employer.